 - Too generalized of a feature set.
 Many existing training solutions are more complicated than necessary.
 That’s because they’re designed to solve problems for all users with a one-size-fits-all feature set.
 Ready-made solutions often either lack certain features or have too many unnecessary ones.
 For instance, some LMS users require complex features such as for selling courses in packages or for providing time-based access to courses.
 Yet these features aren’t available in TalentLMS.
 If you need a specific feature set to cover all of your business requirements, a custom learning platform is the right option for you.

 - Difficulties with generating personalized learning content.
 TalentLMS still has limited content production functionality, which pushes organizations to adapt to the types of training content the system provides.
 If users want to add interactive content including videos, infographics, or animations to their courses, they have to rely on external tools (e.g. video and image editors, Microsoft Office, Powtoon for animations, Prezi for presentations).
 Then users have to upload this content to the system.
 You can avoid such inconvenience and enable users to generate any kind of content within your own LMS.
-In one of our blog articles, we discuss how to add video recording and editing functionality to your software solution.

 - Absence of direct API access.
 Ready-made learning solutions can’t predict all the services users might need to integrate with.
 Existing training software often can’t provide direct integration with certain platforms.
 For example, TalentLMS users don’t like that they need to use Zapier (a global service for creating integrations) to integrate with Slack, Trello, Mailchimp, and many more useful applications.
 On the contrary, you’ll be able to directly integrate your own LMS with any platform you need.